 So, if we’re simply making our work expand to fill the time we have available, maybe it’s time to experiment with artificial constraints on our work.
-These can help you to push past the illusion that your productivity is chained to the time you spend in the office…
+This can help you push past the illusion that your productivity is chained to the time you spend in the office…

-Roman aristocracy looked down on work (leaving it to serfs), and it wasn’t until around the 15th century with the artist Titian, that the concept was born that you could enjoy working at something you were good at.
+Roman aristocracy looked down on work (leaving it to serfs), and it wasn’t until around the 15th century when the artist Titian first proposed the concept that you could enjoy working at something you were good at.

 Many of our ancestors were agrarian workers or owners.
-The concept of working to a clock wasn’t part of their work day.
+The concept of watching a clock wasn’t part of their work day.
 They worked to get things done, often aiming to complete as many tasks as possible before sunset.

 Moving on to the 18th century, many people worked in factories under appalling conditions.
 Workdays were often 10 - 16 hours because the owners of those factories deemed that they “needed” to run 24/7.
 In light of these conditions, it was Welsh activist Robert Owen who first argued for an eight hour work day.
 His slogan was “eight hours labor, eight hours recreation, eight hours rest.”

 The eight hour work day didn’t become standard until almost a century later.
 In 1914 the Ford Motor Company made the bold move of doubling wages while simultaneously cutting hours to just eight per day.
 The result was a huge boost in productivity and the eight hour day became upheld as the standard.

 Here’s the thing though, we have to remember that instituting eight hour days was a response to work conditions that were harmful to both quality of life and productivity.

 Productivity will improve when you go from working sixteen hours to just eight.
 Given our history with work, perhaps we were just so grateful not to have ten-plus hour days, that we never considered whether the new “normal” was the most productive…